 The implant itself is a small post made of biocompatible titanium, which will be placed in your jawbone.
 As the area heals, the implant will actually integrate to become a permanent part of your bone structure.

-Once the implant is ready, Dr. Mohr will attach a restoration.
+Once the implant is ready, Dr. Killian will attach a restoration.
 We can restore implants with crowns (to replace individual teeth), a bridge (to replace multiple teeth), or even a denture if you are completely edentulous (missing all your teeth on your top or bottom arch).
-Your restoration will be carefully crafted according to Dr. Mohr’s exact specifications by the lab we trust.
+Your restoration will be carefully crafted according to Dr. Killian’s exact specifications by the lab we trust.

 Once placed, your restoration will look just like your other teeth.
 Even you might have trouble telling which tooth is your implant!